canmom/canmom.github.io/_posts/nier/2021-07-19-automata-part-1.md

 ### The reveal

 And the confrontation in the server room?
 Is ugly!
 Of course!
 The Red Girls know much more about the YoRHa mission than the girls themselves---notably that their deaths were part of the design from the start.
 So, too, were the extreme conditions: ultimately, the Mt.
 Ka'ala server is strategically irrelevant; the mission is really an experiment to place the YoRHa in a desperate situation and provoke evolution, filtering out which personalities are most useful for future models.

+{% include figure.html src="/embed/nier/YoRHaPlay3.webp" alt="A still from the 1.2 version of the YoRHa play.
+Rose points her gun at Margaret's head, while No. 2 and No.4 look on, and the Red Girls laugh in the background." %}

 In 1.2, also---and perhaps other versions of the play---Commander White attempts, despite knowing the sacrificial nature of the plan, for intervention on behalf of the YoRHa.
 She is once again refused; and furthermore lectured for her insubordination in firing the satellite laser to land the YoRHa in the first place.
 Futaba and Yotsuba arrive, reporting the deaths of almost all the YoRHa.